Everything you need to know...

 Additional course costs

 This link allows you to view estimated costs associated with the main activities on specific courses.
 These are estimates and, as such, are only an indication of additional course costs.
-Actual costs can vary greatly depending on the choices you make during your course.Additional costs for Teaching and education courses (PDF, 255.5KB)
+Actual costs can vary greatly depending on the choices you make during your course.Additional costs for Teaching, education and childhood studies courses (PDF, 312KB)

 Any offer of a place to study is subject to your acceptance of the University’s Terms and Conditions and Student Regulations.